mimoni/rsschool-cv/cv.md

 ## About me

-Some information about me here
+Some information about me here.

 ## Skills